 For example, instead of flying into Tokyo you could try fly into one of Japan’s smaller cities.
-The first one that popped into my head was Osaka, and a quick search shows it is in fact cheaper.
+The first one that comes to mind is Osaka, and a quick search shows it is in fact cheaper.
 If you remember, the cheapest return flight to Tokyo was $400.
 The cheapest return flight to Osaka is $372:

 Fly budget airlines

 If you want to travel long term, you really just need to get used to this.
-I’ve known people that pay up to $800 more for their airfare just to avoid a budget airline.
-Of course, that’s fine, but it also means you have no reason to complain about not having enough money to travel.
+I’ve known people that pay up to $500 more for their airfare just to avoid a budget airline.
+Of course, that’s fine, but it also means you have no right to complain about flights being expensive.

 At the end of the day, just think about how much better a major airline really is.
-You get a TV, a plate of airplane food, a couple of free Cokes and maybe an extra inch of leg room.
+You get a TV, a plate of airplane food, a couple of free Cokes.
 That’s it.
 How much is that worth?
 I’d say about 50 bucks.
 Get used to flying budget airlines, and spend the hundreds of dollars you’ll save on something a little more rewarding once you land.

 Fly at the right time

 They say the best day to fly is Wednesday, and the best time to fly is the last flight out at night (or very early morning).
-This is not set in stone but from my experience this is often true.
+This is not set in stone but from my experience this is good advice.
 When flying around Asia, the 2am flight is sometimes less than half the price of the 9am flight.

 Also, be clever about which time of the year you fly.
 Christmas and other holidays are traditionally bad times to fly; but you can also use the heavy season to your advantage.

 Example: In 2011 New Zealand hosted the Rugby World Cup, and during that time airfares coming into the country skyrocketed.
 Also, no one wanted to leave the country during that time, so flights going out of the country hit rock bottom.
 During that time I flew to Buenos Aires for $1,100 return (at the time the fares were usually $2,000+).
 It was just a product of good timing, and the leftover change went a long way in South America.